Military Bowl

 The Military Bowl is a post-season National Collegiate Athletic Association-sanctioned Division I college football bowl game that has been played annually each December in the Washington metropolitan area since 2008.
-The game was originally held at Robert F. Kennedy Memorial Stadium in Washington, D.C. before moving to Navy–Marine Corps Memorial Stadium in Annapolis, Maryland in 2013.
+The game was originally held at Robert F. Kennedy Memorial Stadium in Washington, D.C. before moving to Navy–Marine Corps Memorial Stadium in Annapolis, Maryland, in 2013.
 The 2014 through 2019 games featured teams from the American Athletic Conference and the Atlantic Coast Conference.

 During initial planning stages, the game was known as the Congressional Bowl, but was first played in 2008 as the EagleBank Bowl sponsored by Washington-area financial institution EagleBank.
 The game became the Military Bowl when Northrop Grumman was the title sponsor from 2010 to 2019.
 In 2020, the game was sponsored by Perspecta Inc. and officially known as the Military Bowl presented by Perspecta.
 In 2021, the game was sponsored by Peraton and known as the Military Bowl presented by Peraton.
 In 2023, a new agreement made the game the Military Bowl presented by GoBowling.com, and in 2024 the game became known as the Go Bowling Military Bowl.
 GoBowling.com is the website operated by the Bowling Proprietors’ Association of America to promote bowling as a sport.
+On May 19, 2026, Freedom Mortgage was named as the new sponsor of the game.